-- Available with No Connectors or 2.0 mm Narrow Key FC/PC Connectors - 300 mW Damage Threshold Contact Us for Custom Wavelength and Connector Options
+- 300 mW Damage Threshold - Contact Us for Custom Wavelength and Connector Options

-Thorlabs offers an array of multimode 1x2 fiber couplers with Ø50 μm core graded-index fibers operating at 850 ± 40 nm.
-These couplers are available with 50:50, 90:10, or 99:1 split ratios, either unterminated or with 2.0 mm narrow key FC/PC connectors.
+Thorlabs offers an array of multimode 1x2 fiber couplers with or Ø62.5 μm core graded-index fibers operating at 850 ± 40 nm.
+These couplers are available with 90:10 or 99:1 split ratios.
+Models are available unterminated or with 2.0 mm narrow key FC/PC connectors.
 All fiber leads are 1.0 +0.1/-0 m long and are jacketed in Ø900 μm loose tubing.
 These multimode couplers offer low insertion loss and excellent environmental and mechanical stability, making them ideal solutions for combining and splitting signals in multimode fiber systems, such as monitoring optical signals with minimum loss.
 Although specified for a ±40 nm wavelength range, these couplers can be used at other wavelengths (see the Graphs tab for information).